Losing the most beautiful part of our life, our father!

 not think when doing that.
 He would just do it.
 I have seen him giving without

-counting.
-Without even thinking what he has in his pocket.
+counting, without even thinking about what he had in his pocket.
 He would just put

 his hand in there and give it off.
 Doesn’t matter how much.
 And somehow, he was